iopsmon/splunk_quick_health_check/README.md

 Installation Guide:

-Install this on the MC OR SH (Best on MC)
+Install this on the MC OR AIO

     Download the zip and extract the file, copy the DC_splunk_quick_health to the Splunk Server sudo cp -R DC_splunk_quick_health /opt/splunk/etc/apps